SvenWerlen/fvtt-moulinette/README.md

 * [Moulinette Forge - Game icons](#forge-game): search and import game icons from <a href="https://game-icons.net/" target="_blank">game-icons.net</a>.
 * [Moulinette Forge - Image search](#forge-search): search images and generate articles.
 * [Moulinette Forge - Tiles](#forge-tiles): search tiles and drop them on your maps.
+* [Moulinette Forge - BYOI](#forge-byoi): bring your own images and let Moulinette manage them for you.
 * [Moulinette Scribe](#scribe): install and apply translations.
 * [Install the module](#install): install the module on your Foundry VTT server.
 * [Support me on Patreon](#support)